 by Sarah Shaffer

 Attraction.
 Heather Lake seems like a misnomer because you’re going to be seriously challenged to find heather growing along the edge of this pretty lake.
-While the name is misleading, this hike is not to be missed as it is tucked into knolls and meadows along the Cascade crest and set amongst beautiful old-growth forests.
-Because the lake, the forest around it, and the trail leading to it are all gorgeous, this is a popular hike — get used to the fact that you’ll be sharing the place with plenty of fellow hikers.
+While the name is misleading, this hike is not to be missed as it is tucked into knolls and meadows along the Cascade Crest and set among beautiful old-growth forests.
+Because the lake, the forest around it and the trail leading to it are all gorgeous, this is a popular hike — get used to the fact that you’ll be sharing the place with many fellow hikers.

 When my family did the hike with friends, we made things more interesting by adding two toddlers and a dog to the mix.
 This made the short section of downed trees and three small creek crossings more exciting.
 We had our daughters in child-carrier backpack’s, which made the journey quite a bit easier but also made us think carefully about balance on the log crossings over the creeks.

 Map: See our topo map below for more information.